Search Railroad Sites For:

 C.M.
 Steve Grande downstairs In the Texas before the toilets failed in this Sleeping Car.

 C.M.
-Carl Morrison who travels with all sorts of electric equipment.
-I met our group in the Lounge Car and before Riverside said goodbye to Bob Manning who detrained at Riverside to return home to Palm Springs.
-At 8:15 PM Chris Parker, Anton and I went to the Dining Car and was seated with Dave from Brighton, England.
-Ken Levinson our Dining Car Steward was making his final Southwest Chief round trip before retiring.
-Ken and I go back to the Café Cars on the San Diegans and he has served me many excellent meals over the years.
+Carl Morrison, who travels with all sorts of electric equipment.
+I met our group in the lounge car and before Riverside, said goodbye to Bob Manning who detrained to return home to Palm Springs.
+At 8:15 PM, Chris Parker, Anton and I went to the dining car and were seated with Dave from Brighton, England.
+Ken Levinson, our dining car steward, was making his final Southwest Chief round trip before retiring.
+Ken and I go back to the cafe cars on the San Diegans and he has served me many excellent meals over the years.
 I enjoyed a Pork Chop which was very good.
-We returned to the lounge car for the trip over Cajon Pass then down to Victorville where I called it as night.
+We returned to the lounge car for the trip over Cajon Pass then down to Victorville, where I called it a night.

-4/26/07 I woke up early and went to the Lounge Car before we arrived into Williams Jct. to start writing this story.
-Jonathan soon joined me for the rest of the ride to Flagstaff where I detrained for a walk in the cold crisp morning air.
+4/26/2007 I woke up early and went to the lounge car before we arrived at Williams Junction to start writing this story.
+Jonathan soon joined me for the rest of the ride to Flagstaff

 Arizona.